jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

       - virtualized systems should be security tested via vuln assessment and penetration testing
       - virtualization doesn't lessen the security management requirements of an OS, patch management is still required
       - be aware of VM Sprawl and Shadow IT
-      - **VM escape**: occurs when software within a guest OS is able to breach the isolation protection provided by the hypervisor
       - VM escape minimization:
         - keep highly sensitive systems and data on separate physical machines
         - keep all hypervisor software current with vendor-released patches